emacs-mirror/emacs/mps/manual/source/reference/index.rst

     memory by :c:func:`mps_arena_committed` and is restricted by :c:func:`mps_arena_commit_limit`.

-    The amount of "spare committed" memory can be limited by using :c:func:`mps_arena_spare_commit_limit_set`, and the value of that
+    The amount of "spare committed" memory can be limited by calling :c:func:`mps_arena_spare_commit_limit_set`, and the value of that
     limit can be retrieved with
     :c:func:`mps_arena_spare_commit_limit`.
 This is analogous to the